Losing paying subscribers always hurts, but losing them to payment failure you could prevent hurts more. That’s involuntary churn.

 - Missing payment methods.
 Not every user can or wants to pay by card.
 If you don’t offer alternatives, you lose revenue.

-Whatever the reason, the result is the same: you lose loyal users who wanted to stay, and they may not even know their subscription stopped working.
+The result is always the same: you lose loyal users who wanted to stay, and they may not even know their subscription stopped working.

 How to prevent involuntary churn?